 When my Mother decided to immigrate herself, my two brothers and I to America to be with my step father, I wasn’t thinking of guns, or of violence, I was thinking of hope and a new future.

 But, when we were all set to leave in 2001, the twin towers crumbled and everything changed.

 I remember that it was dinner time in Brisbane when the news broke about what was happening in New York, Pennsylvania, and Washington D.C.

 To this day I can see the TV set showing the Twin Towers with pillows of black smoke and people falling to their deaths.

 My mother was panicked, pacing, trying to get in touch with my step father who had boarded a flight to Pennsylvania that same day, and distraught of the possibility of harm.

-It wasn’t until later in life that I realized how important that event would be in shaping the world and to my life.
-This was the first of many times that an act mass violence had personally shaped my future.
+It wasn’t until later in life that I realized how important that event would be in shaping the world and my life.
+This was the first of many times that an act of mass violence had personally shaped my future.

 Our parents had wars and conflicts, we had 9/11.

 But eventually, we got here.

 On May 19th, 2003 we landed in Cleveland, Ohio.

-Growing up in America, I was introduced to guns and their functions, though I never truly felt comfortable with its cold metal in my hands.
+Growing up in America, I was introduced to guns and their functions, though I never truly felt comfortable with the cold metal in my hands.

-I was at a sleepover when I had my first brush with guns outside of an air of safety.
-We were a group of four girls all sleeping in the livingroom when in the middle of the night we were woken up to a commotion and to my friend’s father frantically loading a handgun and sprouting obscenities.
+I was at a sleepover when I had my first brush with guns outside of the air of safety.
+We were a group of 4 girls all sleeping in the living room when in the middle of the night we were woken up to a commotion, and to my friend’s father frantically loading a handgun and shouting obscenities.